 Alice Springs Street Art Festival

-Alice Springs has a number of murals and street art if you know where to look, that have been created over the decades.
+Alice Springs has a number of murals, sculptures and other street art if you know where to look, that have been created over the decades.
 Check out our listing on some of the street art in Alice Springs.

 In 2018 the Alice Springs Street Art Festival was launched by the Northern Territory Government.
 It’s aim was to revitalise the Alice Springs Central Business District.
 This saw 7 murals painted by four interstate artists and ten local artists in the Mparntwe / Alice Springs town centre added to the collection of Alice Springs murals and street art.